Thailand Travel Tips by Samui Explorer

 Alcohol Purchases

-Eating in a Local Thai Restaurant
+Eating at a local Thai restaurant

-Again, don’t stress, just follow my Thailand Travel Tips by Samui Explorer.
+Again, don’t stress; just follow my Thailand Travel Tips by Samui Explorer.

 This is wrong on all levels; DO NOT be that person.